-ERSM70010 - Securities Acquired for less than Market Value
+ERSM70010 - Securities acquired for less than market value: overview

 General earnings charge takes priority